1968 Ford Mustang Shelby GT500 2-Door Fastback

 Manufacturer: Ford/Shelby

-In 1968, Ford revamped the exterior of the Shelby GT500 and it was now offered as a coupe and a convertible.
-Both 1968 GTs shared an updated and distinctive front-end design and included: a new fiberglass hood with twin air scoops; a thin chrome bumper; a larger grille; revised head and tail lamps; sequential rear turning signals inspired by the 1965 Thunderbird; and decklid spoiler.
+In 1968, Ford revamped the exterior of the Shelby GT500, which was now offered as a coupe and a convertible.
+Both 1968 GTs shared an updated and distinctive front-end design that included a new fiberglass hood with twin air scoops, a thin chrome bumper, a larger grille, revised head and tail lamps, sequential rear turning signals inspired by the 1965 Thunderbird, and a decklid spoiler.
 Handling was improved thanks to E70X15 tires, staggered rear shocks, and competition suspension.